 Cell Phones/Digital Devices

 Cell Phone use will NOT be permitted during school hours for the 2021-2022 school year.
 Your child will be required to keep their phone secure in their backpack and housed in their locker during the school day.
 There will be no opportunity for them to access their phones during instructional time or during nutrition break.
-Students are able to access their phones before school, at lunch time and after school.
+Students are able to access their phones before school, at lunch time and after school, when they are outside the school building.
 If students are accessing phones during instructional time, students may be asked to hand their phone in to their teacher to be kept until the end of the day in a secure location or in the office in a locked cabinet.
 As always, you have access to your child in case of an emergency by contacting our main office at 403-777-7590 (ext: 0).
 Further information and a more detailed 'Cellphone and Electronics policy'..

 From time to time, a student may be assigned a detention, or asked to stay in at a break time, as a consequence for not meeting an expectation.
 Most often, detentions are assigned for minor misbehaviour, being late to school or class, and for truancy.
 It is the students’ responsibility to ensure that they follow through with serving their detentions.
 Skipping detentions is considered to be an act of defiance and will be dealt with accordingly.

 CBE Administrative Regulations support the suspension of students who are found in possession of, under the influence of, or associating with anyone having to do with drugs or alcohol.
 Sherwood School is committed to creating a safe and caring environment for learning and teaching.
 The illegal possession, sale or trafficking of illicit substances and/or the use of alcohol and illicit drugs compromises the safety and security of our schools.
 Students must not have active contact with, sell, store or have possession of, and/or make use of alcohol or illicit substances in the context of any school-related activity.
 Any such contact is unacceptable student behaviour and will result in disciplinary intervention.